Burglary and Home Invasions in Arkansas

 Learn the crimes and punishments for unlawfully entering or breaking into a residence, commercial building, or other property under Arkansas law.

-Residential burglary, sometimes called home invasion, is punished more severely than commercial burglary.
-A residence (called a "residential occupiable structure" under Arkansas law) includes any building, vehicle, boat, or other structure in which a person lives or that is usually used for sleeping.
+Penalties for residential burglary start as a class B felony, punishable by 5 to 20 years' incarceration and a $15,000 fine.
+A residence includes any occupiable structure, building, or vehicle that a person lives in or that can be used for overnight accommodations.
 For example, an apartment or dorm is a residence, as is a camper or houseboat.
-The crime is committed whether or not a person is home at the time of the offense.
+This crime is committed whether or not a person is home at the time of the offense.

 • building, structure, or vehicle, or

-For example, breaking and entering charges could be filed against a person who breaks into cars to steal electronics or breaks into a parking meter in an attempt to steal change.
+For example, breaking and entering charges could be filed against a person who breaks into cars to steal electronics or breaks into a parking meter to steal change.

 The crime of breaking or entering involves entering a building where people are not likely to be.
-And for this reason, it is punished less severely than burglary.
-Breaking and entering constitutes a class D felony and has a maximum sentence of six years in prison and a fine of $10,000.
+For this reason, it's punished less severely than burglary.
+Breaking and entering constitutes a class D felony, with a maximum sentence of 6 years in prison and a fine of $10,000.

+Class C misdemeanor.
 If no aggravating circumstances are involved, the crime is a class C misdemeanor.
-A person convicted of a class C misdemeanor faces up to 30 days in jail and a fine up to $500.
-When the property is a residence or commercial building that may be occupied, the crime increases to a class B misdemeanor.
-Class B misdemeanors can be punished by up to 90 days in jail and a fine up to $1,000.
+A person convicted of a class C misdemeanor faces up to 30 days in jail and a fine of up to $500.

-If you are charged with burglary, breaking or entering, or criminal trespass under Arkansas law, you should talk to an experienced local criminal defense attorney.
-An attorney can explain how your case is likely to fare in court, depending on the law, the facts, and the assigned judge and prosecutor.
+If you're charged with burglary, breaking or entering, or criminal trespass under Arkansas law, talk to an experienced local criminal defense attorney.
+An attorney can explain how your case is likely to fare in court, depending on the law and the facts.
 An attorney can help you protect your rights and obtain the best possible outcome in your case.
+If you can't afford an attorney, ask for a public defender.

 DEFEND YOUR RIGHTS